BojanDjurdjevic995/gallery/README.md

 # Instruction
-For this package you must install Intervention Image package
+Before installing this package, install Intervention Image
 ```
 composer require intervention/image
 ```
-Than install my package with this command
+Require this package with composer:
 ```
 composer require baki/gallery
 ```
-In Controller you must include this package
+To use gallery package, use this in your controller
 ```
 use StoreGallery;
 ```
-After that, you must create your disk in config/filesystems.php
+After that, create your disk in config/filesystems.php
 ```
 'yourDisk' => [
             'driver' => 'local',